-Congratulations to Sanzhar on his successful acceptance to several universities in the UK, the USA, and Canada!
-Sanzhar shared with us his success story.
+Congratulations to Sanzhar on his successful acceptance to the University of Toronto.
+He has been selected to receive the University of Toronto International Scholar Award - Faculty of Arts and Science as an incoming international student.
+He shared with us his success story.

 I chose my universities based on three factors, location, realism and fit.
 In terms of location, I only really wanted to go to Canada, the US or the UK, thus narrowing my list to those regions.
 With realism, I made sure the universities I chose were appropriate in terms of my predicted grades.
 For fit (the most important factor in my opinion), I made sure to do extensive research on all the universities on my shortlist to make sure they suited my personality.
 This did lead to me cutting out a number of universities from my list, but it was ultimately the right thing to do.